How Payments Are Applied

 Sending an additional amount separate from the required monthly payment

-When you send an additional payment separate from your required monthly payment amount, your payment will apply to interest accrued from the date of your most recent payment, any late charges and then to your principal balance unless you request to allocate the payment differently.
+When you send an additional payment separate from your required monthly payment amount, your payment will apply to interest accrued from the date of your most recent payment, any late fees and then to your principal balance unless you request to allocate the payment differently.

 What is paid ahead?